Jfbarr/Jfbarr.github.io/_posts/2020-12-25-dijkstra-maps.md

 image: 2d_game.png
 ---

-Recently I participated in a hackerthon run by CoderOne, in which the aim was to build a bot to play a custom Bomberman-like game.
+Recently I participated in a hackerthon run by CoderOne, in which the aim was to build an autonomous agent to play a custom Bomberman-like game.
 The aim of the game was rather simple: place bombs to destroy blocks for points, and avoid getting hit.
 In essence, there were two problems to solve: pathfinding, and deciding when to place bombs.
 To solve the problem of deciding where to move on the map, I took inspiration from an [article](http://www.roguebasin.com/index.php?title=The_Incredible_Power_of_Dijkstra_Maps) written by the developer of [Brogue](https://en.wikipedia.org/wiki/Brogue_(video_game)), Brian Walker.
 Brogue utilises _Dijkstra maps_ for enemy pathfinding, otherwise known as _potential flow_ models elsewhere.
 In the following, I will provide an overview of how to construct and use Dijkstra maps, an overview of my bots logic, and concluding thoughts from the competition.

 # What are Dijkstra maps?

-To populate a Dijkstra map, the following algorithm is applied:
+A Dijkstra map is essentially a heightmap that our agent will navigate by moving to the adjacent tile with the lowest height.
+To create a Dijkstra map, we use the following algorithm:

 1. Set each grid cell to a default value of 100
 2. Given a set of goals, set the value of each goal to 0
 3. For each cell `c` in the grid:
-    - If there is an adjacent cell `c_a` with a difference greater than 1, set `c= c_a + 1`
+    - If there is an adjacent cell `c_a` with a difference greater than 1, set `c` equal to `c_a + 1`
-    - Else do nothing
+    - Otherwise, do nothing
-4. Repeat 1-3 until no changes are recorded
+4. Repeat steps 1-3 until no changes are recorded

-The end result will be a gridmap with 0s at our goal locations, and increasing values as we move away from the goal.
+The output will be a grid with 0s at our goal locations, and increasing values as we move away from goals.
+As it happens, the value of a cell is the \\( L^1 \\) distance to the nearest goal.
 For example, a 5x5 grid with a goal at the center would return:

 ```
 43234